MicrosoftDocs/appcenter-docs/docs/sdk/auth/react-native.md

 ## Sign users into the app

-App Center provides a `signIn` method that triggers the sign-in policy defined in your Azure AD B2C tenant.
+App Center provides a `signIn` method that triggers the sign in policy defined in your Azure AD B2C tenant.

-To present the sign-in UI to the user, call the `signIn` method:
+To present the sign in UI to the user, call the `signIn` method:

 ```javascript
 import Auth from 'appcenter-auth';